jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"Rights Infringement, Compensation, and Luck Egalitarianism," presetned at the VUW Philosophy Colloquium, 2024.

+"Incas, Aliens, and Anarchists," presented at the Center for Global Ethics and Politics, 2024; the Philosophy, Politics, & Economics Society Annual Meeting, 2023; the VUW Philosophy Colloquium, 2023; the Tokyo Forum for Analytic Philosophy, 2023; and the American Philosophical Association Pacific Division Conference, 2023 (poster).

 "Author Meets Critics: _Social Anarchism and the Rejection of Moral Tyranny_," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2023.

-"Incas, Aliens, and Anarchists," presented at the Center for Global Ethics and Politics, 2024; the Philosophy, Politics, & Economics Society Annual Meeting, 2023; the Victoria University of Wellington Colloquium, 2023; the Tokyo Forum for Analytic Philosophy, 2023; and the American Philosophical Association Pacific Division Conference, 2023 (poster).

 "Self-Ownership and the Duty to Assist," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022 and Rocky Mountain Ethics Congress, 2022 (poster).